Custom Programs for Groups

-VISIONS has worked on the Montana Blackfeet Indian Reservation for more than three decades.
+VISIONS has worked in Peru for almost three decades.
 We have seen that these long-term relationships are the foundation for creating mutual understanding and real change.

 We invite you to be an extension of the relationships that we have forged, to have fun and make a difference!

 “I had a blast!
 I believe that community service builds character.
 I would do this all again in a heartbeat.
 Throughout this program I learned values that will stick with me for the rest of my life.
 I also learned not to take anything for granted.”

 Custom Programs contain elements of a VISIONS summer program along with ingredients tailored to meet the goals of your group

 When the objectives of the program are met, participants will: